 Throughout your studies you will have access to our Virtual Learning Environment (VLE), providing course notes, reading materials and multi-media content to support your learning, while our e-vision system gives you instant access to your academic record and your timetable.

 Special featuresDramatherapy has been established for four years at Anglia Ruskin, situated within our thriving Music and Performing Arts Department.
-We hold regular international conferences and now include a new 'top-up' MA in Psychodrama running alongside the Dramatherapy MA course.
-Our drama courses are rated highly by the National Student Survey, and Music Therapy research was rated 'world-leading' in the recent Research Assessment Exercise (RAE).
+We hold regular international conferences and now include a new 'top-up' MA Psychodrama running alongside the MA Dramatherapy course.
+The course introduces students to various dramatherapy approaches with an emphasis on a developmental and intercultural orientation, with research by Dramatherapy PhD students incorporated into the teaching.

 Course convenorDr Ditty Dokter